 There is no “goop” impression tray to deal with.
 The Cerec 3D software takes the digital picture and converts it into a 3-dimensional virtual model on the computer screen.
 Dr. Stender then uses his dental expertise to design your restoration using the Cerec 3D computer program.
-About 10 – 20 minutes later, your all ceramic, tooth-colored restoration is finished and ready to bond in place.
-Once the restoration is checked for proper fit and bite, Dr. Stender will polish and bond the crown to your prepared tooth.
-Your tooth is restored with no “temporary” or return trip to the office.
-We believe that with Cerec 3D, we provide our patients with the highest quality of restorative care.
+About 40 minutes later, your all ceramic, tooth-colored restoration is finished and ready to bond in place.

 Bridges are natural-looking dental appliances that can replace a section of missing teeth.
 Because they are custom-made, bridges are barely noticeable and can restore the natural contour of teeth as well as the proper bite relationship between upper and lower teeth.

 Bridges are sometimes referred to as fixed partial dentures, because they are semi-permanent and are bonded to existing teeth or implants.
-Some bridges are removable and can be cleaned by the wearer; others need to be removed by a dentist.
+Some bridges are removable and can be cleaned by the wearer.